zoj613/polyagamma/README.md

 To submit a PR, follow the steps below:
 1) Fork the repo.
-2) Install the [poetry][10] package and setup the dev environment with `poetry install --no-root`.
-All dependencies will be installed.
+2) Install and setup the dev environment with `pip install -r requirements-dev.txt` or `make dev`.
 3) Start writing your changes, including unittests.
-3) Once finished, run `make install` to build the project with the new changes.
-4) Once build is successful, run tests to make sure they all pass with `make test`.
+4) Run tests to make sure they all pass with `make test`.
 5) Once finished, you can submit a PR for review.